-- Restoring a database to an older MySQL version (i.e., server downgrading) should only be performed when the original and the final server versions are in the same release series (for example, going from 5.5.30 to 5.5.29).
-Downgrading to a lower series (for example, from 5.6.33 to 5.5.33) might cause server crashes or data corruption. - Restoring a database to a newer MySQL version (i.e. server upgrading) requires the following steps, the skipping of which might crash the target server: - Back up the data on the older server. - Restore the data to the directory you plan to use as the newer server's data directory by running a copy-back-and-apply-log operation on the backup. - Restart the older server, using the intended data directory for the newer server as its own data directory.
-With this step, the older server prepares the data for an upgrade by performing some clean-up steps on the data, similar to what the server would do during a crash recovery. - Perform a slow shutdown for the older server by, issuing the SET GLOBAL innodb_fast_shutdown=0 statement and then shutting the server down.
-This will ensure that all dirty pages are flushed, and hence there will be no redo log processing for the newer server. - · Install the newer server. - Start the newer server. - Run upgrade steps as documented in the MySQL reference manual on the restored data.
-Make sure the mysql_upgrade that comes with your newer server is applied.
+- Restoring a database with a server downgrade should only be performed when the MySQL servers on the source and the target servers are in the same release series.
+Downgrading to a lower series (for example, from 5.7.21 to 5.6.39) might cause server crashes or data corruption. - Restoring a database with a server upgrade requires the following steps, the skipping of any of which might crash the restored server: - 1.
+Back up the data on the source server. - 2.
+Using the same version of MySQL Enterprise Backup with which the backup was taken, restore the data to the target server by running a copy-back-and-apply-log operation on the backup. - 3.
+Install on the target server the same version of MySQL Server that was running on the source server when your backup was created. - 4.
+Start the MySQL Server you just installed.
+Your restored data go through an abbreviated crash recovery process in preparation for a server upgrade. - 5.
+Perform a slow shutdown of the MySQL Server you just started in the last step by issuing the SET GLOBAL innodb_fast_shutdown=0 statement and then shutting the server down.
+This ensures that all dirty pages are flushed, and hence there will be no redo log processing later for the upgraded server. - 6.
+Install the newer MySQL Server version on the target server. - 7.
+Start the newer MySQL Server version you just installed on the data directory you have restored and prepared in the earlier steps. - 8.
+Perform any other additional upgrade steps that might be required for your platform or distribution as documented in the MySQL reference manual.
+Make sure the mysql_upgrade that comes with your newer server version is applied.

-After performing these steps, check your data to make sure that your restore is successful.
+After performing these steps, check your data to make sure that your restore has been successful.